 On the whole, the immediate benefits of utilizing a RIS all culminate in a faster, more reliable way of handling patient information — the process of diagnostics is enhanced, risk of staffing shortages is diminished, and data entry errors are tremendously limited to include just a few!

 A RIS can be essential towards providing a seamless, comprehensive service model for patient care.
 RIS imaging can be a profound asset in decentralizing radiology delivery from expediting physician work and augmenting inter-physician communications to enabling real-time patient tracking towards better workflow management, all resulting in quicker diagnoses.
-Innovations from using a RIS allows a radiology practice to devote their focus on what matters most: patient care delivery.
+Innovations from using a RIS allows a radiology practice to devote their focus to what matters most: patient care delivery.

 And finally, cost reduction.
 All benefits as outlined above contribute to increased revenues and a “healthier” bottom line.